 - You will have absolutely no access to any drugs or alcohol, which will take away any temptations.

 - You will have continuous support and counseling through your withdrawal phase.
 The withdrawal phase is the most dangerous and life threatening step of recovery.

 - There will be no negative influences, and you will have the opportunity to develop new, more productive and supportive relationships.

 - You will be given the needed tools to keep you on the right track even after you leave.

 Meth addiction is painful for both the abuser and their loved ones.
 This drug claims thousands of lives each year.
-The best way to get help is to get admitted into an inpatient treatment facility to start the path to recovery.
+The best way to get help is to get admitted to an inpatient treatment facility to start the path to recovering from meth addiction.